epheo/blog/CONTRIBUTING.md

 ## Review Process

-- All contributions will be reviewed by me personally
+- All contributions will be reviewed personally
 - I may suggest changes or improvements before merging

 Thank you for respecting these guidelines, and I appreciate your interest in contributing to my blog!